foundweekends/giter8/README.markdown

     name [My Web Project]:

 Enter your own value or press enter to accept the default.
-After all the values have been entered, giter8 fetches the templates, applies the parameters, and writes them to your filesystem.
+After all the values have been supplied, giter8 fetches the templates, applies the parameters, and writes them to your filesystem.
 If the template has a "name" parameter it will be used to create base directory within the current directory.
 (Typically, this is the base directory for a new